Emirates, Turkish Airlines say they are off U.S. laptop ban list

 The U.S. laptop ban, first announced in March as a security measure, now applies to nonstop U.S.-bound flights from seven international airports in Amman, Jordan; Kuwait City; Cairo; Jeddah and Riyadh, Saudi Arabia; Casablanca, Morocco; and Doha, Qatar.

-In May, President Donald Trump shared highly classified intelligence with senior Russian officials visiting the White House about the Islamic State group wanting to use laptops to target aircraft.
+In May, President Donald Trump shared highly classified intelligence with senior Russian officials visiting the White House about ISIS wanting to use laptops to target aircraft.

 Qatar Airways, the last of the three major Gulf long-haul carriers on the list, declined to answer questions Wednesday about the ban.
 That airline already has been blocked from much of its neighbors' airspace over an ongoing dispute with four Arab nations.